raya77/target.en/help/c-implementing-target/implementing-target.md

 ---
 keywords: implement;implementing
-description: Understand basic concepts, be familiar with how Target works and integrates with your infrastructure, and understand how visitors are tracked.
+description: Understand basic concepts, be familiar with how [!DNL Target] works and integrates with your infrastructure, and understand how visitors are tracked.
-landing-page-description: Before you start using Adobe Target, you should implement it on your site, understand a few basic concepts and terms, and be familiar with how Target works.
+landing-page-description: Before you start using Adobe Target, you should implement it on your site, understand a few basic concepts and terms, and be familiar with how [!DNL Target] works.
 title: How Do I Implement Target?
 feature: Implementation
 role: Developer